 We measure our interest rate swaps at fair value on a recurring basis.
 The fair value of our interest rate swaps is based on quotes from our counterparties.
 We consider those inputs to be "level 2" in the fair value hierarchy as outlined in the authoritative guidance for disclosures in connection with derivative instruments and hedging activities.
-At December 31, 2017, the fair value of our interest rate swaps was a net asset of \$7 million, \$4 million of which is included in net accounts receivable and \$3 million of which is included in other assets on the accompanying balance sheet.
-At December 31, 2016, the fair value of our interest rate swaps was de minimis on a net basis comprised of a \$4 million asset which is included in other assets offset by a \$4 million liability which in included in other current liabilities on the accompanying consolidated balance sheet.
+At December 31, 2018, the fair value of our interest rate swaps was a net asset of \$4 million which is included in net accounts receivable on the accompanying balance sheet.
+At December 31, 2017, the fair value of our interest rate swaps was a net asset of \$7 million, \$4 million of which is included in other assets on the accompanying balance sheet.

-The table below presents information about our long-term financial instruments that are sensitive to changes in interest rates as of December 31, 2017.
+The table below presents information about our long-term financial instruments that are sensitive to changes in interest rates as of December 31, 2018.
 For debt obligations, the table presents principal cash flows and related weighted-average interest rates by contractual maturity dates.

-Maturity Date, Fiscal Year Ending December 31 (dollars in thousands)
+Maturity Date, Fiscal Year Ending December 31

+(dollars in thousands)